 V502.7 cm3V \approx 502.7\ \text{cm}^3

-Suppose the same cylinder is described with diameter 88 cm and height 1010 cm.
-The radius is half the diameter, so r=4r = 4 cm.
-Then
+First, redo the example when it is described with diameter 88 cm and height 1010 cm.
+The radius is half the diameter, so r=4r = 4 cm, and

 V=π(4)2(10)=160π cm3V = \pi (4)^2(10) = 160\pi\ \text{cm}^3